 Browse by Medical Category

-We study kidney organogenesis using the zebrafish to explore conserved molecular mechanisms underlying kidney cell specification, differentiation and organ patterning.
-We also study organ pathologies that result from mutations in genes required for cilia biogenesis and function.
+We study kidney organogenesis using the zebrafish to explore conserved molecular mechanisms underlying vertebrate kidney cell differentiation, morphogenesis, ciliogenesis, and regeneration.

 Click here to view our website

-We study kidney organogenesis using the zebrafish to explore conserved molecular mechanisms underlying kidney cell specification, differentiation, and organ patterning.
+We study kidney organogenesis using the zebrafish to explore conserved molecular mechanisms underlying kidney cell differentiation, morphogenesis, and regeneration.
 We also study organ pathologies that results from mutations in genes required for cilia biogenesis and function.
 These include kidney cystic disease, retinal degeneration and left-right asymmetry defects.

 Back to Top